MANAGED ACTIVE DEFENCE

 Clicking on the status indicator will provide analysts and system administrators with detailed information related to the status, which can be acknowledged, researched, or a support ticket opened to help resolve the issue.

-Weekly Event Review – Performed Weekly by the Nettitude SOC team
+Weekly Event Review – Performed Weekly by the LRQA Nettitude SOC team

 Often performed weekly, analysts review the low and very low events recorded for the previous week to evaluate if any unexplained anomalies from a medium or higher event had any additional lower priority impact associated with that activity.